 How social media marketing is changing

-With new and upcoming social commerce technologies, the biggest change for social media marketers will be a shift in focus from branding to lead generation.
+With new and upcoming social commerce technologies, the biggest change for social media marketers will be a shift in focus from branding to lead generation and conversion.

 Lehyani agreed, noting that successful social marketing will become an even more important component of overall marketing strategies, and that marketers will have to think longer, harder and more creatively if they want to be able to fulfill the newly created potential of social commerce.